pietrobraione/tardis/README.md

 The runtime dependencies that are automatically resolved by Gradle and included in the build path are:

 * The `tools.jar` library, that is part of every JDK 8 setup (note, *not* of the JRE).
 * [Javassist](http://jboss-javassist.github.io/javassist/), that is used by JBSE for all the bytecode manipulation tasks.
+The patched version of Javassist that is distributed with JBSE is necessary, and TARDIS will not work with the upstream Javassist versions.
 * [args4j](http://args4j.kohsuke.org/), that is used by TARDIS to process command line arguments.
 * [JavaParser](https://javaparser.org/), that is used by TARDIS to process the source files for the generated tests.
+* [Log4J 2](https://logging.apache.org/log4j/2.x/), that is used by TARDIS for logging.

 Another runtime dependency that is included in the git project is:

-* [EvoSuite](http://www.evosuite.org/); TARDIS depends on customized versions of EvoSuite that can be found in the `lib` subdirectory.
+* [EvoSuite](http://www.evosuite.org/); TARDIS depends on a customized version of EvoSuite that can be found in the `lib` subdirectory.
 It will not work with the EvoSuite jars that you can download from the EvoSuite web page.

 There is one additional runtime dependencies that is not handled by Gradle so you will need to fix it manually.

 * JBSE needs to interact with an external numeric solver for pruning infeasible program paths.
-At the purpose TARDIS requires to use [Z3](https://github.com/Z3Prover/z3), that is a standalone binary and can be installed almost everywhere.
+At the purpose TARDIS uses [Z3](https://github.com/Z3Prover/z3), a standalone binary that can be installed almost everywhere in your system.

 Finally, two runtime dependencies that are not currently used by TARDIS at runtime, but might be in future, are: